 5. Based on communication

 Another important vendor selection criteria are their communication skill.
-You can determine their communication skill based on the interaction you had with them.
+You can determine their communication skill based on your interaction with them.

 Are they transparent with their work process?
 How about the work culture?
 Is the language barrier making it hard to communicate?
 How about the time difference?
 Is it too much?

-Well, consider all this factor and their management skills to finally select an outsourcing vendor.
+Considering all this factor and their management skills, select an outsourcing vendor finally.